 Career Building & Employment Prospects

-MAET seeks to ensure that all our graduates have the skills, knowledge, and networks needed to translate their Georgetown degree into a career with a rich diversity of options and rewards.
-For our students, the residency experience is perhaps the most valuable element of the program, allowing you to master needed work skills and build a network that will provide entry points into the DC educational landscape.
+The MA in Educational Transformation seeks to ensure that all our graduates have the skills, knowledge, and networks needed to translate their Georgetown degree into a career with a rich diversity of options and rewards.
+For MAET students, the residency experience is perhaps the most valuable element of the program, allowing you to master critical skills and build a network that will provide entry points into the DC educational landscape.

-For students in Advocacy & Policy, DC offers an array of employment possibilities, including school districts, the nonprofit sector, the US Department of Education, state departments, charter school management organizations, Congressional offices and committee staffs, research-based advocacy groups, teachers unions, and higher education.
+For students in Advocacy & Policy, DC offers an array of employment possibilities, including school districts, the nonprofit sector, the US Department of Education, state departments, charter school management organizations, Congressional offices and committee staffs, research-based advocacy groups, teachers unions, higher education institutions, and more.

 Hundreds of employers visit the Georgetown campus through our career fairs, alumni panels, and company information sessions; in addition, thousands of job and internship postings are available to graduate students online through Hoya Career Connection.
 Graduate students have the opportunity to make connections with alumni through the Alumni Career Network, Hoya Gateway, and alumni presentations, and Cawley offers a number of valuable in-person and virtual resources to help you to craft a resume, perfect your interview technique, learn about companies, and search for jobs.